thelastpickle/cassandra-medusa/docs/Performing-backups.md

   --backup-name TEXT              Backup name  [required] --stagger INTEGER               Drop initial backups if longer than a
                                   duration in seconds

+  --enable-md5-checks             During backups and verify, use md5
+                                  calculations to determine file integrity (in
+                                  addition to size, which is used by default)

   --mode [full|differential]
   --temp-dir TEXT                 Directory for temporary storage -ps, --parallel-snapshots INTEGER
                                   Number of concurrent synchronous (blocking)
-                                  ssh sessions started by pssh -pu, --parallel-uploads INTEGER
+                                  ssh sessions started by pssh

+  -pu, --parallel-uploads INTEGER
                                   Number of concurrent synchronous (blocking)
-                                  ssh sessions started by pssh --help                          Show this message and exit.
+                                  ssh sessions started by pssh

+  --help                          Show this message and exit.
 ```